sysprog21/rv32emu/CONTRIBUTING.md

 #### Avoid unaligned access

 Avoid assuming that unaligned access is safe.
-It is not secure on architectures like Arm, POWER, and others.
+It is not safe on architectures like Arm, POWER, and others, where it may cause a fault.
 Additionally, even on x86, unaligned access can be slower.

 #### Structures and Unions